 These questions are captured as custom fields in the issue type “project”, which is linked to the actual project where all the issues live.

 You can find more information online.
-Although Atlassian has talked publicly about Project Central, the information is a bit buried and a search in Google won’t help much.
-The best resources are on this presentation slides, or the Mike Cannon-Brookes’s high-level explanation from 20:00 onwards on this Atlassian Summit video:
+Although Atlassian has talked publicly about Project Central, the information is a bit buried, and a search on Google won’t help much.
+The best resources are on this presentation slides or Mike Cannon-Brookes’s high-level explanation from 20:00 onwards on this Atlassian Summit video:

 This is the big win, as simple as it is: everyone subscribed to a project in Project Central gets an email every Friday with the actual response to these six questions.